You are here

 Where can I get instructions for opening a New Civil Case?

-You can obtain detailed instructions on Opening a New Civil Case from our CM/ECF Resources page.
-Please visit our site and click on the User Information link to view or download our Electronic Civil Case Opening Guide.
+You can obtain detailed instructions on opening a new civil case from our CM/ECF page.
+Please visit https://www.flsd.uscourts.gov/policies-procedures and click the link Electronic New Civil Case Opening Guide to view or download.
 Also refer to the CM/ECF Format for Adding Parties for Attorneys manual prior to opening your new civil case.

 Where is the Courthouse located?
 Where should I park?